TCMG-412-Group-6/TCMG-412-Group-6.github.io/Alan.markdown

 </center>
 ***
 ## Who Am I?
 My name is **Alan Perez Licona**.
-I am in my junior year at Texas A&M.
+I am a junior year at Texas A&M. This is my first time creating a web page, hopefully it does not turn out bad.
-I have never made a web page before hopfully this comes out ok.
 ### Here are a few intresting things about myself:
 + I am 21 years old
 + I am from Austin, Texas
-+ I have lived sometime in Mexico, Mexico City and Veracruz to be exact
++ Have lived for sometime in Mexico, Mexico City and Veracruz to be exact
-+ Recently started investing in stocks, not going good at the moment
++ Recently started investing in stocks, not doing good at the moment
-+ I call what is know as soccer **football**
++ I call what is know as soccer, **football**
-+ I am sports enthusiast, I enjoy watching sports from F1 to Boxing, if I understand it I'll watch it
++ I am sports enthusiast, I enjoy watching sports from F1 to Boxing.
+If I understand it, I'll watch it
-+ Speaking of sports I also practiced a few: **Soccer (my main)**, basketball, cross country, and football
++ Speaking of sports, I also practiced a few: **Soccer (my main)**, basketball, cross country, and football
 + My favorite sports team is *Cruz Azul*
 + Worked in plumbing with my uncle